Session Schedule

 Requests for Transcripts

 Persons may request transcripts of their academic record at Eastern.
 Official transcripts bear the University seal and the Registrar’s signature in a sealed envelope and are sent directly to authorized recipients.
-Unofficial transcripts, without seal and signature, may be requested for a student’s personal use.
-The University will withhold a transcript if financial obligations have not been met.
+Unofficial transcripts, without seal and signature, may be requested for a student’s personal use and can be accessed on Eastern's Self Service site.
+The University will withhold official documents if financial obligations have not been met.

 Students may request official transcripts using www.eastern.edu e-mail or by completing the transcript request form.
 Transcripts are issued within five business days.
 A special processing fee of $10.00 is charged when a student requests an official transcript to be picked up in the Office of the Registrar on the same day as the request is made.
 For a $5.00 fee, a student may request an e-transcript by creating an account in Parchment.
 (See Transcript Request on the Registrar’s page of www.eastern.edu).